Canada tax rule curbs Airbnb deductions to ease rental shortage

 Florence, Italy, has banned new short-term home rentals, while Australian tourist destination Byron Bay will limit the availability of some properties for short-term holiday stays.

-British Columbia already requires hosts to register with the province, increased fines for breaking local rules, and restricted rentals to only a portion of the principal residence.
+British Columbia requires hosts to register with the province, and has increased fines for breaking local rules and restricted rentals to only a portion of the principal residence.
+The rules go into effect next year.

 ($1 = 1.3718 Canadian dollars)